When is the best time to visit the Galapagos?

 We love Origin & Theory, two identical boats that both sleep 20 passengers and have been custom built for sustainability and comfort.
 The design of the cabins and social areas is second to none and the large windows provide expansive ocean views and mean that wildlife sightings are rarely missed.
 Origin & Theory both offer seven-night itineraries.

 Mainland Ecuador is often overlooked by the Galapagos, but there is so much to see and do there.
-The country encompasses volcanoes and cloud forests, a stunning colonial capital, rare biodiversity, indigenous markets and rich Andean culture.
+The country encompasses the Amazon, volcanoes and cloud forests, a stunning colonial capital, rare biodiversity, indigenous markets and rich Andean culture.